Group actions with almost normal stabilizers: Holonomy and almost normal stabilizers

 \subsection{Dynamically defined partitions}

 In this section we prove that an action with almost normal stabilizers defines a covering of $\overline X_H$, which becomes a partition if $(X,G)$ is minimal.
 The existence of such partitions provides a useful tool for the proofs of our theorems.
-The results of this section do not require the subgroup $H$ to be finite.

 \begin{theo} Let $(X,G)$ be a dynamical system.
 Suppose there exists an almost normal subgroup $H$ of $G$ such that $X_H\neq \emptyset$.
 If $g_1,\cdots, g_m$ are representing elements of each class in $G/N_G(H)$, then the collection is a closed covering of $\overline{X_H}$ that verifies the following: \begin{enumerate} \item For every $p_1,p_2\in G$ with $p_1\in p_2N_G(H)$, and for every $h\in H$, we have